 - An active endoscopy program – a must in the training of the modern surgeon.

-- Two Level 1 Trauma Centers with more than 5000 trauma admissions per year between HonorHealth John C. Lincoln Medical Center and HonorHealth Deer Valley Medical Center.
+- Level 1 Trauma Center at HonorHealth John C. Lincoln, Deer Valley and Scottsdale Osborn Medical Centers.
 The trauma center gives you experience with a variety of emergency procedures/operations as well as critical care management.
-The hospital's 22-bed surgical ICU offers an invaluable education in the treatment of very sick patients.
+The hospitals’ surgical ICU offers an invaluable education in the treatment of critically ill patients.

-- Training at HonorHealth medical centers and affiliate hospitals: John C. Lincoln Medical Center and Deer Valley Medical Center, each with diverse patient populations.
-Other opportunities for training may include Scottsdale Thompson Peak Medical Center, Scottsdale Shea Medical Center, Valleywise Health Medical Center (burn), and Phoenix Children's Hospital (pediatric surgery), Mayo Clinic Arizona (transplant).
+- HonorHealth medical centers each offers a diverse patient population.
+Other opportunities for training include: Valleywise Health Medical Center (burn); Phoenix Children's Hospital (pediatric surgery); and Mayo Clinic Arizona (transplant).

 - Fundamentals of Laparoscopic Skills and Skills Lab: One hour per week has been set aside for you to attend a Skills Lab (junior residents) or simulation training for FLS or the DaVinci robots.
 We also have access to Banner University Medical Center’s FES lab to prepare for FES certification.
 Attending surgeons educate you on proper surgical technique.

 - Instruction in surgical techniques starts in the intern year, when you're taught laparoscopic fundamentals in an all-access skills laboratory containing laparoscopic, bronchoscopy and colonoscopy virtual simulators.